Student Health Insurance Enrollment – FAQ

-The System drafts a request for proposal (RFP) to invite insurance companies to submit competitive bids to provide insurance to students and eligible dependents attending System institutions.
-System staff meet with the Student Advisory Council to discuss coverage and benefits to be offered under the plan.
+UT System drafts a request for proposal (RFP) to invite insurance companies to submit competitive bids to provide insurance to students and eligible dependents attending UT System institutions.
+UT System staff meet with the Student Advisory Council to discuss coverage and benefits to be offered under the plan.
 The various RFPs are systematically reviewed and a vendor is selected based upon specific criteria and the vendor’s ability to provide comprehensive care at an affordable cost.

 What company provides SHI for the System’s students and eligible dependents?

 Academic Health Plans provides the insurance.

 As a student, am I required to have SHI?